UTSAVS26/PyVerse/Data_Science/Data-science.md

 ## ⭐️ Resources

 - **Books**: *"Python for Data Analysis"* by Wes McKinney or *"Data Science from Scratch"* by Joel Grus.
-- **Online Courses**: Available on *Coursera*, *edX*, *Udacity*.
+- **Online Courses**: Available on *Coursera*, *edX*, and *Udacity*.
 - **Communities**: Join *Stack Overflow*, *Reddit*, or *Data Science Meetups*.

 ## ⭐️ Next Steps

-Data Science opens up a world of endless possibilities!
+Data science opens a world of possibilities.
 Start today, practice regularly, and unlock the potential hidden in data.
-Discover patterns, gain insights and use it to build.
+Discover patterns, gain insights, and use them to build solutions.

 **📌 Data Science is evolving fast—keep learning and experimenting!
 Happy coding!**